srshankar145/Sushi_Website/README.md

 # Sushi_Website
-A Mock Sushi Website project
+A Website project build for Sushis Designed by Amenai subanalla.
+The figma is stored in local.